PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:32:20
+Last updated: 2024-04-02 17:50:50
-Random Quote: To listen well is as powerful a means of communication and influence as to talk well. - John Marshall
+Random Quote: To be fully alive, fully human, and completely awake is to be continually thrown out of the nest. - Pema Chödrön